markqvist/Reticulum/docs/source/hardware.rst

 schemes, but most commonly, and for the purposes of this chapter, we will limit the discussion to RNodes using *LoRa* modulation in common ISM bands.

-**Avoid Confusion!** An RNode can use LoRa as a *physical-layer modulation*, but it does not use, and has nothing to do with the *LoRaWAN* protocol and standard, commonly used for IoT devices.
+**Avoid Confusion!** RNodes can use LoRa as a *physical-layer modulation*, but it does not use, and has nothing to do with the *LoRaWAN* protocol and standard, commonly used for centrally controlled IoT devices.
 RNodes use *raw LoRa modulation*, without any additional protocol overhead.
 All high-level protocol funcionality is handled directly by Reticulum.

 .. _rnode-creating: